RedHat-Healthcare/Demos-iDaaS/Connect-FHIR-DataTagging/README.md

 # Testing
 We have made a recent change to leverage Insomnia Core for testing APIs.
 Leverage the files included in the platforms-addons/Insomnia-APITesting directory of this repository.

-# Kafka
-We have removed the detailed scripts that used to do numerous operations and activities as these are now mostly
-supported within the Kafka technology natively.<br>
-<a href="https://github.com/RedHat-Healthcare/Demo-iDAAS-Connect-FHIR/blob/master/Kafka.md" target="_blank">Kafka</a><br/>

 ## FHIR Servers
 The platform is all about working with other technologies as needed.
 Please following the following links for any